UniversalDependencies/docs/_u-pos/DET.md

 It is not always crystal clear where pronouns end and determiners start.
-Unlike in UD v1 it is no longer required that they are told apart solely on the base of the context.
+Unlike in UD v1 it is no longer required that they are told apart solely on the basis of the context.
 The words can be pre-classified in the dictionary as either `PRON` or `DET`, based on their _typical_ syntactic distribution (and morphology, when applicable).
 Language-specific documentation should list all determiners (it is a closed class)